-As the marketplace shifts, your sales organization should also evolve to meet buyers where they want to be met in the sales cycle.
+Given the seismic shifts in the marketplace, your sales organization should also evolve to meet buyers where they want to be met in the sales cycle.

-This requires an intentional sales hiring strategy.
-Afterall, your sellers represent your company and what it means to do business with you.
+At the top of the list: An intentional sales hiring strategy, defined by key competencies that are “must-haves” when evaluating new talent.
+After all, your sellers represent your company and what it means to do business with you.

 What are Key Competencies?